No Dogs Please.

 races for years and years.
 But we want to continue hosting races for years to come and need

 to abide by the USATF rules.
 We'll try to address any questions here but this is a direct

 request from a USATF email just received yesterday.
 We are looking into other insurance

 SRC Member Discounts

-Special discount code for $5 off individual races (Code: SRC) available to current SRC members.
+Special discount code for 20% off races (Code: SRC20) available to current SRC members.
 We will be checking member numbers so be honest.

 A Greener Event: No Cups!

-This year, the series is taking a step toward reducing the amount of trash created during the event.
-In 2015, we ask that runners bring a refillable water container with them on the trail to use at aid stations along the way.
+Again, this year the series is continuing to reduce the amount of trash created during the event.
+In 2017, we ask that runners bring a refillable water container with them on the trail to use at aid stations along the way.
 Our friends at The Balanced Athlete and Fleet Feet Sports Seattle have a variety of hydration products and are offering 15% off for anyone registered for a series race.

 Just 15 minutes from Seattle, King County's Cougar Mountain Regional Wildland Park is one of the most popular training grounds for area trail runners and the Seattle Running Club.
 The course builds on itself throughout the series and brings runners through a lush forest of fern-lined single-track trails, over hills and along marshes and wetland habitats.
 This is a great series to supplement the training regime for a fall marathon or ultra.
 Cougar Mountain features rolling hills, a few moderate climbs and a few steep but short inclines.